veeenu/eldenring-practice-tool/README.md

 You can download the latest release [here](https://github.com/veeenu/eldenring-practice-tool/releases).

-If you need help, please read the [FAQ](#troubleshooting--faq) section for solutions or ways to get in touch.
+If you need help, **please first read** the [Known Issues](#known-issues) and [FAQ](#troubleshooting--faq) sections for solutions, or ways to get in touch.

+# Known issues

+## Stake of Marika instant quitouts (Issue: https://github.com/veeenu/eldenring-practice-tool/issues/6)

+If you use the *instant quitout* feature in a Stake of Marika area while dying, the usual choice dialog will pop up.
+If you choose "Stake of Marika", you will spawn dead.
+If you choose "Last visited Grace", you will instantly quitout instead, as requested.

+Always choose the Grace.
+Hopefully, in the future, a workaround will be found.

+## Character rotation in teleportation function (Issue: https://github.com/veeenu/eldenring-practice-tool/issues/15)

+When saving/loading position, the character doesn't retain rotation appropriately as the rotation assignment algorithm is rather enigmatic.
+Loading the position many times will make the rotation converge to the intended one.

+## My game crashes / the tool doesn't start

+- Always start with a clean zip of the latest release.
+- When in doubt, wait for the main menu of the game to appear before launching the tool
+- Antivirus software and old Windows versions will interact poorly with the tool, as it employs some techniques that are usually typical of malware.
+Don't worry, the tool is safe!
+The source code is fully available and auditable in this repository.

-## Troubleshooting / FAQ
+# Troubleshooting / FAQ

-### I found a bug.
+## I found an issue.
 What do I do?

 - Set the `log_level = "DEBUG"` option in `jdsd_er_practice_tool.toml`.
 - Reproduce the steps that cause your bug.